Search

 Article 39

-The National Resistance Council for the Salvation of Afghanistan shall consult and forge an understanding with all effective political parties, groups and personalities, Islamic scholars, women and youths working inside and outside the country for rescuing the country from the existing situation, and welcomes their coordination and cooperation with the Council or joining it.
+The SCNR shall consult and forge an understanding with all effective political parties, groups and personalities, Islamic scholars, women and youths working inside and outside the country for rescuing the country from the existing situation, and welcomes their coordination and cooperation with the SCNR or joining it.

 Article 40